gwbres/adi-ad9546/README.md

 ```

 * `--sync-all`: sends a SYNC order to all distribution dividers.
-This action is special, in the sense `--core` and `--channel` are discarded.
 It is required to run a `sync-all` in case the current output behavior
 is not set to `immediate`.